eoPortal

 • November 9, 2017: Microwave radio signals are able to pass freely through Earth’s atmosphere as well as empty space.
 They play a role in just about everything, including mission telemetry and telecommands, satellite services and broadcasting, navigation and timing signals and radar, along with other forms of active remote sensing.
 43)

-• October 17, 2017: Thales Alenia Space has signed a contract with Airbus Defence and Space GmbH to develop the feed array system for the antenna on the European Space Agency’s Biomass spacecraft.
-This equipment is essential to guarantee full satellite performance.
+• October 17, 2017: Thales Alenia Space signed a contract with Airbus Defence and Space GmbH to develop the feed array system for the antenna on the European Space Agency’s Biomass spacecraft.
 44)

-• May 3, 2016: ESA and Airbus Defence and Space UK signed a €229 million contract on 29 April to build the next Earth Explorer: the Biomass satellite, due to begin its mission in 2021.
+• May 3, 2016: ESA and Airbus Defence and Space UK signed a €229 million contract on 29 April to build the next Earth Explorer: the Biomass satellite.
 The satellite will provide global maps of how much carbon is stored in the world’s forests and how this stock is changing over time, mainly through the absorption of carbon dioxide, which is released from burning fossil fuels.
 Biomass will also provide essential support to UN treaties on the reduction of emissions from deforestation and forest degradation.
 46)

 - The spacecraft will carry the first spaceborne P-band synthetic aperture radar to deliver exceptionally accurate maps of tropical, temperate and boreal forest biomass that are not obtainable by ground measurement techniques.
 The mission will collect frequent information on global forests to determine the distribution of above-ground biomass in these forests and measure annual changes.
 The five-year mission will witness at least eight growth cycles in the world's forests.

-- By using a P-band SAR(Synthetic Aperture Radar), the mission will use all-weather imaging from space to estimate forest biomass.
+- The P-band SAR will gather use all-weather imagery from space to estimate forest biomass.
 Biomass will also be able to measure paleo aquifers in desert regions to find new water sources in arid regions as well as contribute to observations of ice sheet dynamics, subsurface geology and forest topography.
 Because Biomass will see through the forest canopy to the ground, terrain height maps will be provided, improving current Digital Elevation Models in densely forested areas.
 Biomass data will also support REDD+(Reducing Emissions from Deforestation and Forest Degradation), a UN climate change initiative aimed at reducing emissions due to deforestation, by systematically monitoring forests in vulnerable areas with no need for ground intervention.

 Sensor Complement